appscrip-3embed/flutter_appscrip_chat/example/README.md

 # chat_component_example

-Demonstrates how to use the chat_component plugin.
+Demonstrates how to use the appscrip_chat_component plugin.

 ## Getting Started